WaZeR-Adrien/FeteDuJour/README.md

 # FeteDuJour
-Plugin WordPress for get the party of the day (ONLY IN FRENCH)
+Plugin WordPress to get the party of the day (ONLY IN FRENCH)

 ## Installation
 1. Download and unzip wp-content/plugins or install directly via Plugins / Add new.